 The downside of the orbital reciprocating saw is that it doesn’t provide a clean cut.
 So, if smoothness or clean cut is essential for you then choose a linear reciprocating saw.

 You should choose the blade type depending on the job.
 A wrong blade may cause either edge to get snapped or won’t make a clean cut.
 Look for the reciprocating saw which can hold any blade type.

 When on the job, you don’t want interruption or hassle in changing blades.
-You can choose the "tool-less" blade changing reciprocating saw.
-This cut down your job time as you don’t have to fiddle around with tools to modify or replace the module.
+You can choose the “tool-less” blade-changing reciprocating saw.
+This cuts down your job time as you don’t have to fiddle around with tools to modify or replace the module.

 But tool-less models tend to be a bit expensive.
 So, if you don’t need frequent blade change or time is not a concern, then choose a budgeted model.
 It requires you to use a key or move a knob to change the blade.

 The reciprocating saw cutting speed is dependent on the blade stroke length and the stroke speed per minute (SPM).

 The blade stroke length determines how deep you can cut.
 Many reciprocating saws have a stroke length of 1-1/8 or 1-1/4 inches.
 This is a good range for any small to medium size cut.
 Remember that the longer the strokes, the more aggressive and fast cut you will get.

 You can also choose a stroke length of 3/4 or 1-1/2 inches if you are not cutting thicker objects.
 If you are not sure which stroke length to choose, then pick a model which allows you to adjust the blade stroke distance.

 The blade speed is measured in Strokes Per Minute (SPM).
 It tells you how fast the blade moves.
 The SPM rating on the reciprocating saw indicates the number of strokes the blade makes in a minute.